rrab-0/golang-grpc-zmq-sse/README.md

 cd protos
 ```

--   then do the command there
+-   then do this

 ```
 protoc -I ./ --go_out=../generated-protos/ --go_opt=paths=source_relative --go-grpc_out=../generated-protos/ --go-grpc_opt=paths=source_relative hello-world.proto
 ```

--   so that it our folder tree will look like this
+-   so that our folder tree will look like this

 ```
 .